 Saint Louis University’s Gift Body Program is committed to excellence in research and education.
 The study of human anatomy has long been and continues to be essential to training physicians, physical therapists and other health science professionals.

-The gift of one's body allows students of all educational levels to learn and understand the complexity of humans in a far better manner than books or computer programs.
-From undergraduates taking gross anatomy for the first time to practicing physicians developing or learning new techniques, a broad range of students are given the opportunity to learn from the body itself.
+The gift of one's body allows students of all educational levels to learn and understand the complexity of humans far better than books or computer programs.
+From undergraduates taking gross anatomy for the first time to practicing physicians developing or learning new techniques, a broad range of students benefit from the opportunity to learn from the body itself.

-Thank you for considering the gift of your remains to the Gift Body Program as the need is great.
-Your gift will be valued and honored and will play a critical role educating physicians and researchers to help our patients of tomorrow.
+Thank you for considering the gift of your remains to the Gift Body Program, as the need is great.
+Your gift will be valued and honored and will play a critical role in educating physicians and researchers to help our patients of tomorrow.

 You can request gift body donor forms from SLU’s Center for Anatomical Science and Education by calling 314-977-8027.